cbfacademy/full-stack-javascript-assessment-nuramhassan/README.md

 # How users can get started with the project

+## Folder Navigation
+For both frontend and backend folders i have given detailed information to potray my logic in the ReadMe's in each corresponding folder for example App.jsx & Main.jsx are in the [src folder](packages/frontend/src) The corresponding [Readme](packages/frontend/README.md) can be found in the root frontend folder.

 ## Launch the app to a live environment
 Use the Link